tobowers/motionbox-eventhandler/README.markdown

 MBX.EventHandler has the following three public functions:

-subscribe(specifiers, eventTypes, functionsToCall)
-  specifiers = a string (or optional array of strings) specifying either a class or an id to subscribe to eventTypes = a string (or optional array of strings) specifying the name of the events to subscribe to functionsToCall = a function (or optional array of functions) to call upon receiving the event.
-These functions should accept an Event as their first argument.
+subscribe(specifiers, eventTypes, functionsToCall, opts) specifiers = an Object or String (or optional array of Strings or Objects) specifying Object, class, id, or css selector to subscribe to eventTypes = a string (or optional array of strings) specifying the name of the events to subscribe to functionsToCall = a function (or optional array of functions) to call upon receiving the event.
+These functions should accept an Event as their first argument. opts = Object (optional) you can specify {defer: true} to allow these functions to be called with a setTimeout --
-  --
   returns: eventHandlerObject